RSVP (Retired Senior Volunteer Program) - Interest List

-6. CAPSBC Food Pantries partner locations at Churches, Community centers - End Hunger volunteers who conduct administrative and client intake eligibility data entry to create food pick-up tickets, while others work in the pantry filling orders and distributing to the clients.
+6. Community Action Partnership of San Bernardino Food Bank - Food Pantries partner locations - End Hunger volunteers who conduct administrative and client intake eligibility data entry to create food pick-up tickets, while others work in the pantry filling orders and distributing to the clients.
 Basic computer data entry, math knowledge and care driven customer service required in the cities of Bloomington, Chino, Colton, Grand Terrace, Rialto, and Rancho Cucamonga.

-7. OneOC THRIVE Program - Skills-based volunteers needed through the THRIVE program, serving as skills-based volunteer trainers, coaches, and team-based consultants to provide support to our expanding network of nonprofits in need.
+7. OneOC Skills-Based Volunteers - Skills-based volunteers needed through the THRIVE program, serving as skills-based volunteer trainers, coaches, and team-based consultants to provide support to our expanding network of nonprofits in need.
 OneOC SBV coaches, trainers, and consultants will be on-boarded to effectively understand the OneOC brand and service delivery method.

 8. OneOC EVC Disaster Cadre - Disaster Cadre Members needed to activate, operate and manage Emergency Volunteer Centers in the event of a large-scale disaster.
 Volunteers will become "disaster experts" through various online trainings, training events (including drills), personal and professional development, etc.

 9. Bracken's Kitchen (Garden Grove) - Donations and Receiving Specialist volunteers are needed to help take inventory, organize, and package donation items.
 Food Drivers needed to transport prepared food, meals, or surplus provisions to our community feeding events.